Jisan-Dev/Jisan-Dev/README.md

 Hello 👋 I’m a Full-Stack Developer who enjoys turning ideas into practical, production-ready web applications.

 I’ve worked across the stack with React, Next.js, Node.js, Express, TypeScript, JavaScript, MongoDB, PostgreSQL, and REST APIs.
-My experience includes building complete web applications, developing backend APIs, implementing authentication, and creating responsive, user-focused interfaces.
+I'm constantly seeking opportunities to learn and grow as a software engineer, and I'm excited to collaborate with talented individuals to build innovative web solution.

 My experience includes building full-stack web applications, from responsive user interfaces and REST APIs to authentication, database design, and complex business workflows.
 I’ve worked on projects involving marketplaces, AI-powered applications, news platforms, and other real-world use cases.